chrisD91/anesthPlot/README.md

 ## settings
 1. you need a python >3 ditribution

+   some  additional packages can be required

+   ​	( pip install pyyaml,

+   ​	conda install -c conda-forge pyperclip,

+   ​	)

 2. download the repository

 3. build a configuration .yaml file trough the buildRecordRC.py
 * navigate to the repository
 * run > "python buildRecordRC.py" inside the repository)